yrmvgh/yiufcrawl/README.md

 * Ogre
     * has permanent powered by pain mutation at the beginning.
 This gives them occasional boosts as they are damaged.
     * significantly increased health aptitude, making them have by far the greatest health pool of all species.
+    * added poor fitting armour mutation.
+That mutation was changed slightly, so that level 1 gives 2/3 of normal AC, level 2 gives 1/3 of normal AC.
+They get level 1 at exp level 10, and level 2 of this mutation at exp level 15.
+    * no stat growth with experience level increase.
+Stats can only be affected by items.

 * Octopode
     * has permanent augmentation mutation at the beginning.
 This boosts their fighting and magic usage when they have a high amount of health, making them